wmutschl/Quantitative-Macroeconomics/README.md

 ### To Do

 * [x] review the solutions of [last week's exercises](https://github.com/wmutschl/Quantitative-Macroeconomics/releases/latest/download/week_4.pdf) and write down all your questions
-* [x] re-read Lütkepohl (2004) and quickly go through Kilian and Lütkepohl (2007, Ch.
-12.2); make note of all the aspects and concepts that you are still not familiar with or that you find difficult to understand
+* [x] re-read Lütkepohl (2004) and briefly go through Kilian and Lütkepohl (2007, Ch.
+2.6, 2.7, 12.2); make note of all the aspects and concepts that you are still not familiar with or that you find difficult to understand
 * [x] Do exercise 1 of the problem set for week 5; we will do exercises 2 and 3 in class
 * [x] participate in the Q&A sessions with all your questions and concerns
 * [x] for immediate help: [schedule a meeting](https://schedule.mutschler.eu)